 When we were deciding where to escape to for one last summer adventure, Telluride was the obvious choice.
 Undoubtedly one of our choice snow season spots, the "box canyon" offers an overwhelming amount of summertime activities.
 Besides the fact that you can literally see waterfalls from their picturesque downtown strip, scenic hikes and biking trails can keep you plenty busy for however long you can manage to stay.

-This trip we managed to coincide with the town's annual mushroom festival, which now leans more towards the "hunt and gather" aspect and less on the free-hallucinogens-for-everyone (but we are preeetty sure you can still find that, though).
-Telluride also manages to celebrate anything and everything all summer long, so there is a good chance you will intersect a festival of some sorts.
+This trip we managed to coincide with the town's annual mushroom festival, which now leans more towards the "hunt and gather" aspect and less on the free-hallucinogens-for-everyone (but we are preeetty sure you can still find that, too).
+Telluride also manages to celebrate anything and everything all summer long, so there is a good chance you will experience a festival of some sorts.

 If you are crafty with your lodging, you can position yourself to never having to get in your car during your stay.
-The town gondola takes your back and forth over the hill from downtown to Mountain Village and vice versa.
+The town gondola takes your back and forth over the hill from downtown Telluride to neighboring Mountain Village and vice versa.
 Pup cabins are on deck and easily fit at least one Bernese Mountain Dog and 5 humans.
-We stayed at the city's town park & campground, which we normally would avoid (google "Camp Jellyrock"...), but this IS Telluride we are talking about and there really is no going wrong.
-Plus, it is likely the nicest car camping experience you will ever have. $30/night (season restrictions), $3 showers and flush toilets which are cleaned nightly.
+We stayed at the city's town park & campground.
+It is likely the nicest car camping experience you will ever have; $30/night (season restrictions), $3 showers and flush toilets which are cleaned nightly.
 But a heads up- absolutely no fires in this town!
 Since the city sits in a bowl, the smoke would wind up sitting over the city and clogging the fresh Colorado air.
 But, a mere $250k gets you a fireplace permit.
 Gumball money.

 This trip, we explored: